yuki-koyama/timer/README.md

   some_function();
 }
 ```
 It will automatically display the elapsed time in `std::cout`, for example,
 ```
-[timer : 24601 ms]
+[ timer : 24.601 ms ]
 ```

 ## Installation